Dasharo/docs/docs/unified-test-documentation/dasharo-security/200-tpm-support.md

 **Test description**

-This test aims to verify that the TPM supports needed hash algorithms.
+This test aims to verify that the TPM supports needed hash algorithm (SHA256).

 **Test configuration data**